Overview

 5. Patent Examination Process: Following the filing, the patent office examines your application to ensure it meets all legal requirements for patentability.

-6. Responding to Office Actions: During the examination, the patent office might request clarifications or raise objections, known as office actions, which require timely responses.
+6. Responding to Office Actions: During the examination, the patent office might request clarifications or raise objections, known as office actions, which require timely response

 7. Patent Grant: If the application successfully passes the examination phase, the patent is granted, offering legal protection for your invention.